veilair/vue-development/README.md

 ## `Introduction`

 ### About Vue.js: the progressive JavaScript framework
-[Backbone.js](https://en.wikipedia.org/wiki/Backbone.js) is a JavaScript library with a RESTful JSON interface and is based on the model–view–controller application design paradigm.
+[Backbone.js](https://en.wikipedia.org/wiki/Backbone.js) is  is an open-source model–view–viewmodel front end JavaScript framework for building user interfaces and single-page applications.

 An approachable, performant and versatile framework for building web user interfaces.
  - Approachable